mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 ```

 A root node is not added.
 The result is an XML fragment. `FOR XML RAW, ROOT('Customers')`
-should be used to create a root element.
+can be used to create a root element.
 The result above uses attributes.
 To use elements,
 `FOR XML RAW, ELEMENTS` should be used instead.

 **XML AUTO:**